Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell.md

 ## Showing and Hiding Quickpanel Window

-To show and hide quickpanel window when your application's window is activated, call the following functions:
+To show or hide quickpanel window when your application's window is activated, call the following functions:

 ```
-   ...

    if (show)
      tzsh_quickpanel_show(tzsh_qp); /* To show quickpanel window */
    else
      tzsh_quickpanel_hide(tzsh_qp); /* To hide quickpanel window */

-   ...
 ```

 ## Getting Visible Status of Quickpanel Window
-To know the state of current visibility of qp service's window, call the `tzsh_quickpanel_visible_get` function.
-The quickpanel service's window may be visible or not visible on the screen.
+To know the state of current visibility of quickpanel service's window, call the `tzsh_quickpanel_visible_get` function.
+The quickpanel service's window may be visible or invisible on the screen.

 ```
-   ...
    tzsh_quickpanel_state_visible_e state;

    tzsh_quickpanel_visible_get(tzsh_qp, &state);
    if (state == TZSH_QUICKPANEL_STATE_VISIBLE_SHOWN)
+     {
         /* visible state */
-     ;
+     }
    else if (state == TZSH_QUICKPANEL_STATE_VISIBLE_HIDDEN)
+     {
         /* invisible state */
-     ;
+     }
    else
+     {
         /* error */
-     ;
+     }

 ```

 ## Registering Changed Event for the Quickpanel Window
-To be notified of state changes, implement the appropriate event callback function and call the `tzsh_quickpanel_event_handler_add` function with that.
-If you want to change your application's behavior to match visibility of the quicknapel service's window, then you should handle state change event as following:
+To be notified about the state changes, implement the appropriate event callback function and call the `tzsh_quickpanel_event_handler_add` function with that.
+If you want to change your application's behavior to match visibility of the quicknapel service's window, you need to handle state change event as follows:

 ```
 static tzsh_quickpanel_event_handler_h handler;